Category Archives: Bikes

 Near identical and new non-Euro XT250s are easily rented in Morocco, but have tubes all round.

-Another ergo problem I’ve never had before was caused by fitting bigger pegs for better standing support.
+Another ergo problem I’ve never had before was caused by fitting bigger pegs for better standing support on the boor soles.
 It reduces the peg to shifter space (below) which, with brick-like Sidi Adventures, makes up-shifting awkward.
-But it seems I’m not the first to notice this and adjustable shifters are available (below right).
+But it seems I’m not the first to notice this, and adjustable shifters are available (below right).
 My oh my it’s amazing what you learn after a few full days on the trail!

 As noted on previous AMH project bikes, stock suspension is commonly only adequate and technically dead simple to improve, compared to a motor.
 But I think I prefer the feel of a low-comp but injected air-cooled engine over a CRF, just like I preferred the CRF over the highly strung WR250R.
 The Serow has a mellow donkey feel which suits my slow/remote exploring prefs these days.